kkianamm/EchoingECG/README.md

 EchoingECG is a probabilistic student-teacher model designed to improve cardiac function prediction from electrocardiograms (ECGs) by distilling knowledge from echocardiograms (ECHO).
 This approach leverages uncertainty-aware ECG embeddings and ECHO supervision, integrating Probabilistic Cross-Modal Embeddings (PCME++) and ECHO-CLIP, a vision-language pretrained model, to transfer ECHO knowledge into ECG representations.

+The EchoingECG model weights are available on HuggingFace: https://huggingface.co/mcintoshML/EchoingECG.
+Please download and refer to the example Jupyter notebook for loading.

 ## Features
 - ECHO-CLIP knowledge distillation
 - Probabilistic contrastive learning with PCME++